There are lots of questions that pop up when lawyers hear the phrase organic digital marketing. For example:

 There are two ways—paid and organic—to get your law firm’s website to appear in the first page of the search results, regardless of which search engine you use.
 Paid and organic marketing have the same goal: getting potential clients to your site.
 But the strategy behind them couldn’t be more different.

 Paid search is exactly what it sounds like.
 You, or your law firm’s marketing agency, create ads for keywords with high search volume or high conversion rates, paying only for each click or impression the ad earns.
-Of course, PPC is more complicated than that.
+Of course, your law firm’s pay per click campaigns may be more complicated than that.
 If you have that do-it-yourself attitude, you can check out this guide to SEM & Paid Search Marketing from Search Engine Land.

 You are paying for results one way or the other.